 - Lightweight shoes for inside the huts

 Bring food that is lightweight, fast cooking and high in energy value.
 For example:

 - Breakfast: cereal/porridge/oats, firm bread, honey or other spreads

 - Lunch: cracker biscuits, cheese, salami, jam/jelly, fruit

 - Dinner: instant soup, pasta or rice, dried vegetables or fruit, cheese or dehydrated (freeze-dried) meals.

 You'll also need water, snacks, biscuits, muesli bars, tea or coffee, powdered fruit drinks and emergency food in case of any delays on the track.

-For safety reasons the Kepler Track doesn't operate as a Great Walk/Easier tramping track during May to October.
-If attempting the Kepler Track at that time, you'll need additional equipment.
-See Walking the Kepler Track outside the Great Walks season.
+For safety reasons the Kepler Track doesn't operate as a Great Walk/Easier tramping track from May to late October.
+If attempting the Kepler Track at that time, you'll need additional equipment:

 - food for at least two extra days

 - alpine equipment: ice axe and crampons